-[John Evans is a Exercise Science major at Slippery Rock University in Pennsylvania and is an Athletic Development Intern at Athletic Lab]
+[This is a guest blog by John Evans.
+John is an Exercise Science major at Slippery Rock University in Pennsylvania and a former Athletic Development Intern at Athletic Lab]

 Athletic Lab is the premier Sport Performance and Fitness Training center in North Carolina.
 Located in Cary, in the heart of the Triangle, we offer a variety of services including Sport Performance training for developmental to elite athletes, and Performance Fitness training including Cary CrossFit.